Diffraction Aided Wireless Positioning: Application to an O2I Scenario

 \subsection{Relative power of the two diffraction MPCs}

-In this section, we examine the effect of controlling the transmit side electric field polarization on the relative power of the two diffraction paths.
+In this section, we examine the effect of controlling the polarization of the transmit side electric field on the relative power of the two diffraction paths.
 First, we derive expressions for the soft and hard diffraction coefficients for the two diffraction MPCs as a function of the elevation angle $\theta$ as in Fig.\,\ref{fig_simplified_building_model}.
-From the definition of the diffraction coefficients in eq. \eqref{eq_diffraction_coeff} we first need to obtain angles $\psi^\prime$ and $\psi$ using eq. \eqref{eq_psi_prime_psi}.
-We derive $s_t^\prime$ and $s_t$ for both edges using eq. \eqref{eq_s_t_prime_and_s_t} and the values in Table \ref{Table_edge_incident_diffracted_ray}, Table \ref{Table_edge_coord_vectors_edges}. \begin{assumption} To calculate $\psi$ and $\psi^\prime$ for both edges, we assume \begin{itemize} \item The window dimension `$w$' is much smaller than the node's distance to the window `$y_n$'. \item Define angle $\theta=\cos^{-1}{\left(\frac{z_e^l-z_a}{\sqrt{(y_a)^2+(z_e^l-z_a)^2}}\right)} \approx \cos^{-1}{\left(\frac{z_e^u-z_a}{\sqrt{(y_a)^2+(z_e^u-z_a)^2}}\right)}$ as shown in Fig.\,\ref{fig_simplified_building_model}. \end{itemize} \end{assumption} \begin{proposition} Applying the first statement in Assumption \ref{assumption_distance_node_window} to our simplified building model leads to the following implications. \begin{itemize} \item The diffraction MPCs arrive at the node location approximately parallel to the floor.
-In other words, the elevation AoA for the diffraction MPCs at the receiver will be approximately \footnote{Our observation about the AoA of the diffraction MPCs arriving parallel to the floor also matches the observation using Raytracing software in Appendix \ref{section_raytracing_appendix}.}$90^\circ$.
+From the definition of the diffraction coefficients in eq. \eqref{eq_diffraction_coeff} we first need to obtain the angles $\psi^\prime$ and $\psi$ using eq. \eqref{eq_psi_prime_psi}.
+We derive $\bm{s_t^\prime}$ and $\bm{s_t}$ for both edges using eq. \eqref{eq_s_t_prime_and_s_t} and the values in Table \ref{Table_edge_incident_diffracted_ray}, Table \ref{Table_edge_coord_vectors_edges}. \begin{assumption} We assume \begin{itemize} \item The window dimension `$w$' is much smaller than the node's distance to the window `$y_n$'. \item Define angle $\theta\approx\cos^{-1}{\left(\frac{z_e^l-z_a}{\sqrt{(y_a)^2+(z_e^l-z_a)^2}}\right)} \approx \cos^{-1}{\left(\frac{z_e^u-z_a}{\sqrt{(y_a)^2+(z_e^u-z_a)^2}}\right)}$ as the elevation angle of the UAV-anchor from the perspective of the building floor. \end{itemize} \end{assumption} Note, the above assumption is only used to derive insights and is relaxed in the numerical results in Fig. \ref{fig_power_ratio}. \begin{proposition} Applying the first statement in Assumption \ref{assumption_distance_node_window} to our simplified building model leads to the following implications. \begin{itemize} \item The diffraction MPCs arrive at the node location approximately parallel to the floor.
+In other words, the elevation AoA for the diffraction MPCs at the receiver will be approximately \footnote{The AoA is defined as the vertical angle between the MPC propagation direction and the z-axis.Our observation about the AoA of the diffraction MPCs arriving parallel to the floor also matches the observation using Raytracing software in Appendix \ref{section_raytracing_appendix}.}$90^\circ$.
 This result is obtained rigorously by substituting statement 1 of Assumption \ref{assumption_distance_node_window} into the expression for the angle $\psi$ presented in Table \ref{table_s_t_psi} to obtain $\psi \approx \frac{3\pi}{2}$.
-The angle $\psi$ is shown in Fig.\,\ref{fig_GTD_half_plane}. \item The path length of the two diffraction MPCs generated by the upper and lower window edges is approximately the same.
-This is obtained by applying the assumption to the IPL and OPL defined in corollary \ref{corollary_diffraction_path_length_building} for both upper and lower edge diffraction MPCs. \end{itemize} \end{proposition}
+The angle $\psi$ is shown in Fig.\,\ref{fig_GTD_half_plane}. \item The path lengths of the two diffraction MPCs generated by the upper and lower window edges are approximately the same.
+This is obtained by applying the assumption to the IPL and OPL defined in Corollary\ref{corollary_diffraction_path_length_building} for both upper and lower edge diffraction MPCs. \end{itemize} \end{proposition}